Disney Broadway Fundraising Concert Honors 25 Years Of Magical Performances

 The special was filmed 25 years after Disney’s first Broadway production of Beauty and the Beast made its debut.
 The play, one of the company’s first hits, would go on to run for 13 years, closing in 2007.

 During the streaming broadcast, viewers will be asked if they care to donate to the Broadway Cares/Equity Fights AIDS’ COVID-19 Emergency Assistance Fund.
 This fund assists those in the industry with coronavirus-related expenses.
-Donations will also help provide emergency financial assistance, health insurance, counseling and the operation of The Friedman Health Center for the Performing Arts for those in the industry reported Broadway Cares.
+Donations will also help provide emergency financial assistance, health insurance, counseling, and the operation of The Friedman Health Center for the Performing Arts for those in the industry, reported Broadway Cares.

-Broadway theaters have been closed since March 12, and will reportedly reopen in early June, unless health restrictions cause that date to be pushed back further reported The Broadway League.
+Broadway theaters have been closed since March 12 but will reportedly reopen in early June, unless health restrictions cause that date to be pushed back further, reported The Broadway League.

-More than 20 Broadway producers have teamed to match every new donation to the fund dollar-for-dollar, up to $1 million during tonight’s stream.
+More than 20 Broadway producers will match every new donation to the fund dollar-for-dollar, up to $1 million, during tonight’s stream.

 The broadcast begins at 7 p.m.
-April 17 and can be viewed at broadwaycares.org or the company’s official Facebook and YouTube channels reported The Orlando Sentinel.
+April 17 and can be viewed at broadwaycares.org or the company’s official Facebook and YouTube channels, reported The Orlando Sentinel.

 The stream was canceled when Broadway Cares was reportedly unable to reach an agreement with the heads of the American Federation of Musicians regarding the music performed at the event.
 In order to allow the steam to occur, the event’s orchestra members penned a letter to the federation to allow the stream of the recorded concert to take place as intended.
-The union leaders eventually agreed to allow the concert to run as intended and tonight’s airdate was announced.
+The union leaders eventually agreed, and tonight’s airdate was announced.